Latest Update: Friday 7 October 2022

 Want some help booking your COVID-19 vaccine?
 Text ‘Hey EVA’ to 0481 611 382 and you’ll get a trained operator from the National Coronavirus Helpline who will help book your COVID-19 vaccination.
 7am to 10pm, 7 days a week.

 Vaccination appointments are available at more than 3000 locations across NSW including pharmacies, GPs and NSW Health clinics.
 Find the next available appointment at a location near you.
-Disclosure of your HIV status is not required to access a COVID-19 vaccination.
+You do not need to disclose your HIV status to get a COVID-19 vaccination.

 The latest ATAGI advice based on current evidence